i42output/neoGFX/README.md

 ![](https://raw.githubusercontent.com/FlibbleMr/neogfx/master/neoGFX.png)

 # Introduction
-neoGFX is a cross-platform GPU-oriented C++ application/game framework. neoGFX is still a work in progress (incomplete) so is not yet suitable for making apps or games.
+neoGFX is a C++ app/game engine and development platform targeted at app and game developers that wish to leverage modern GPUs for performant application user interfaces and game graphics. neoGFX is still a work in progress (incomplete) so is not yet suitable for making apps or games.
 Currently neogfx has only been built for and tested on Windows.

 # Features (when version 1.0 released)